Jaffa Port is one of the oldest ports in the Middleterranean basin. Today, this small fishing port is a popular tourist

 The concrete western wall of the shipyard was built to protect the shipyard from the high waves because the breakwaters do not shelter this area.

 As you pass the shipyard, you will see additional warehouses and docks (shown in the featured image).

 This is the area of the restaurants and the market.
 So let’s talk about them.

 Jaffa Port Market

 After the success of the Tel Aviv Port Market (for additional info about markets, see Best Tel Aviv and Jaffa Markets), similar markets started to pop us.
 And Jaffa Port Market was one of them.
 They opened it in warehouse #1 (see port map above), just opposite the pier.
 This small market featured about a dozen food stalls, restaurants, and shops.
 However, it did not turn out to be a success story as Tel Aviv Port Market.
 I remember reading a newspaper article where different parties told the public why this market did not gain traction.
 At some point, they even considered closing it.

 Nevertheless, this complex is still operational today.
 But there is no market.
-This building is occupied by several restaurants, an ice cream cafe, and other empty areas.
+Several restaurants, an ice cream cafe, and other empty areas occupy this building.

 Ordinarily, I do not mention restaurants since their quality changes over time.
 Thus my usual suggestion is to check the rating on a website or an app (for example Google Maps).
 But due to the requests, I made a list of honorable mentions.
 And you can find it in my guide to Jaffa Flea Market.

 Boat Trips at the Port

 You can also take a sail.
 We sailed several times, and the kids loved it.
 We took our latest boat trip in 2019, and the price was 35 NIS per person.

 The boat trip lasts about half an hour.
 You start from Jaffa port and sail into the sea towards Tel Aviv.
 And approximately when you reach the Opera Tower, the boat turns around and returns to the port.
 While on the ship, there are no explanations, just enjoying the views.

 Events at the Port